Endless Love (song): Critical reception

 AllMusic senior editor Stephen Thomas Erlewine highlighted the track.
-Larry Flick from Billboard noted that it is "framed with beautiful, swelling strings (how 'bout those harps and rolling drums at the song's climax!)."
+Larry Flick from Billboard magazine noted that it is "framed with beautiful, swelling strings (how 'bout those harps and rolling drums at the song's climax!)."
 He added, "Carey is at her most colorful and effective here, fluttering around Vandross' distinctive phrasing with ease and agility."
 Steve Baltin from Cash Box deemed it "a guaranteed smash."
 He explained further, "The passionate song is the perfect vehicle for their emotive singing styles.
 In addition, they know not to argue with success, staying true to the original."
 Entertainment Weekly's Jeremy Helligar wrote that the album might very will give Vandross a number one hit with "Endless Love" but still called the song "drippy."
 A reviewer from Music & Media commented, "A compliment should go out to the casting director, who brought together two partners of equal magnitude to render the plush duet Diana Ross & Lionel Richie made famous."
-Alan Jones from Music Week gave it four out of five, adding that the song "finds Vandross and Carey singing around each other, rather than with each other".
+Alan Jones from Music Week gave it a score of four out of five, adding that the song "finds Vandross and Carey singing around each other, rather than with each other".
 He noted further, "They do so against a backing track that is almost identical to the original, and the result will be identical too – a Top 10 hit."

 Commercial performance

 On the US Billboard Hot 100, "Endless Love" debuted on September 10, 1994, at number 31 and peaked at number two.
 The song became Luther Vandross' highest-charting pop hit ever and gave Lionel Richie his first top-10 single as a songwriter in seven years.
 It became Vandross's fifth top-10 single and Carey's 12th.
 It remained in the top 40 for 13 weeks and was ranked number 56 on the Hot 100 1994 year-end chart.
 It was certified Platinum by the Recording Industry Association of America (RIAA).

 The song was a success outside the United States, reaching the top of the chart in New Zealand (for five weeks) and the top five in the United Kingdom, Australia, Ireland, and the Netherlands.
 It also reached the top 20 in most of the countries.
-It was certified Platinum in Australia by the Australian Recording Industry Association (ARUA) and in New Zealand by the Recording Industry Association of New Zealand (RIANZ).
-Sales in the United Kingdom stand at 230,000.
+It was certified Platinum in Australia by the Australian Recording Industry Association (ARIA) and in New Zealand by the Recording Industry Association of New Zealand (RIANZ).
+The song has sold and streamed over 400,000 units in the UK.